top of page

 It involves a delicate area near the eyes, brain, optic nerve (responsible for vision), and numerous major blood vessels that supply blood to the brain.
 However, with the expertise of skilled surgeons and advanced medical equipment, surgery can be performed safely and effectively.
 With over 20,000 successful surgeries performed in the past 30 years, the author has a proven track record of success and has not encountered any complications involving vital organs, nerves, or blood vessels.

 A physician must possess a comprehensive understanding and knowledge of the specific sinus structures of a patient.
 To achieve this, they must thoroughly review the patient's CT scan before the surgery.
-A thorough grasp of anatomy is crucial in avoiding potential complications during sinus surgery, even in image-guided sinus surgery.
+A thorough grasp of anatomy is crucial in avoiding potential complications during operation for sinus, even in image-guided sinus surgery.

 In the author's experience, one out of a thousand has bleeding in the first ten days, which will require hospitalization and IV antibiotics.
 It happens when a patient misses a few doses of antibiotics prescribed after the surgery at the discharge time.